 What is Midcentury Design?

 Midcentury modern design was all about minimalism, clean lines, and simple forms while incorporating more color and pattern compared to its Modern predecessor.
 Functionality and utility are highly prized, and homes built during the period were connected to nature via large windows and minimal window treatments.
-There was minimal ornamentation in midcentury modern homes, something that has made them versatile templates for interior design through the decades.

 The Los Angeles area remains a living museum of some of the most famous examples of midcentury architecture.